 So what does this mean for us?

 It means more and bigger opportunities available in the job marketplace.

 In the Asia Pacific region, the Fintech industry, especially startups, are flourishing as we see the number double over the years.
 The adoption rate towards Fintech in Asia is nothing but rising with leaps and bounds, with Singapore as the technology space leader.
 Vietnam aims to be a cashless society by 2020 and Indonesia’s openness towards alternative payment method, eg. e-Wallet has helped to create many job opportunities within the financial industry such as Blockchain, Risk Control, Compliance Expert, Product Managers and more.

 And unlike traditional hierarchical organizational structure, most of the startups have opted for a flat and lean management style, which helps in eliminating layers of communication, encouraging flow of ideas and increasing the ownership, exposure and authority.

 We know for sure this industry is going to be here for the next couple of years, at the very least.
 Even the universities started to introduce the Fintech bachelor program in 2016.
 And as Fintech marches the world forward, those that embrace the change will stay at the forefront of the markets, and those that don’t, will lose out on opportunities.

-Vivian Wong is a Senior Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Michelle Teng is an Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.

 You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent – 5 Proven Steps to Secure the Best Candidates Possible” here.
 Alternatively you can view the Datasearch Consulting website or contact them directly on firstname.lastname@example.org for a more detailed discussion.